NATPA General Pulling Rules

 9. Contact point of tractor and sled must remain in bounds at all times.
 Out of bounds will result in disqualification.
 No measurement will be taken after a disqualification.

 10. RPM’s allowed will be determined by the NATPA RPM Chart.
 Any tractor not listed will use manufacturer’s data.
+Mandatory to have a working governor and Throttle stop in all NATPA Divisions.

 11. Gas, diesel or LP fuels only.
 No alcohol or nitrous oxide fuels or fuel additives may be used in tractors.
 Gas is allowed a maximum of 750 specific gravity.
 All tractors are subject to random fuel checks.